yigitdogann/MAHJONG/README.md

 ## 🀙Game Information
 • Players have to match two same tiles on table, hence these tiles will be removed from the table.

-• The tile player chose to remove from the table: mustn't have any other tiles on it, at least one side (right or left) must be empty,
+• The tile player chose to remove from the table:</br>
+mustn't have any other tiles on it,</br>
+at least one side (right or left) must be empty,

 • There are 36 different tiles with 4 copies each.
 So players will have 144 total tiles from the beginning of the game.
 Map's difficulty doesn't change the number of tiles.